Areas of improvement at work

 1. Promote Employee Collaboration

 Employees want to collaborate with one another, but often lack the space in which to do so effectively.
 According to our 2018 Workplace Productivity Report, the top requested workplace feature for over a quarter of the employees surveyed (26.4%) was a designated space for collaborative work.
-Smart workspace design requires flexibility and adaptability in order to meet the needs, work styles and types of tasks that modern employees have to accomplish.
+Smart workspace design, which helps enhance productivity through coworking, requires flexibility and adaptability in order to meet the needs, work styles and types of tasks that modern employees have to accomplish.

 You can design workspace for increased collaboration.
 Collaborative spaces satisfy the immediate need for meeting rooms or group work, but they also have lasting long-term benefits.
 Defining collaborative spaces in your floor plan shows that you value and welcome collaboration among employees.
 Additionally, it offers employees an alternative location to their desk to complete tasks, creating new opportunities for employees to connect and build relationships with one another.
 Designated break-out rooms, open lounge spaces, and green space areas are just some of the ways modern workspaces are promoting greater teamwork.